Yellow border denotes current featured 'main', which is who you'll find me on for PvE content and during downtime.

 Eirene du Charbonneau

 A remnant of ages past, a history the Gridanians would rather leave forgotten.
-Hailing from a suspiciously similar line of portraited pharmacists, Eirene spent her life in reverence of Gelmorra, and when the Gridanians left to start a new life on the surface, was amongst those who stayed behind.
-Since then she's hardly aged a day, and her fairy and hum has lit the dark below as a lone hermit wanderer for years upon dreary years.
-Recently, though, some truth came to light amongst her people - and she found herself out on the surface to fend for herself again.
+Hailing from a suspiciously similar line of portraited pharmacists, Eirene spent her life being groomed for reverence and service to Gelmorra, only emerging from the Deep to find it centuries dead.
+Since then, she's hardly aged a day, and her fairy and hum have lit the dark below for years upon dreary years.
+Secret deals and secret meets stack atop secrets deep, and soon the elezen found herself with nowhere to go but up; seeking to conquer the most ancient enemy of life and remind its curators that the Age of Gods is long since ended.

 Shinshoku no Natsuki